 These classes are designed to deliver educational video content on line, with the opportunity to do regularly scheduled, real-time on-line meetings with me to help guide individuals through the process.
 Students have found that this real-time interaction is extremely beneficial to insure that the project runs smoothly, from the comfort of ones own home or shop.

-Each class has: Four short videos, downloadable drawings and material list, information on a optional supply kit for purchase, and would be expected to take 2 to 4 hours per week for four weeks to complete.
+Each class has: Four short videos, downloadable drawings and material list, information on a optional supply kit for purchase, and would be expected to take 2 to 4 hours per week for a period of four weeks to complete.
 The timeline is not critical since if you miss a week, you can catch the next week, for those with a busy schedule.

 Let us know if you are interested in receiving more information at: firstname.lastname@example.org.